Selecting and Buying a Car

 Toyota Hilux Surf

-It is at this point that the internet research really helped, we researched each car thoroughly using forums as a base to listen to the users of the vehicles themselves.
+It was at this point that the internet really helped, we researched each car thoroughly using forums as a base to listen to the users of the vehicles themselves.
 We also looked at other overland adventurers and listened very carefully to their advice on choice of vehicle.
 From this research we weened out a few of the cars.
-We read far too many reports of Landrovers breaking down to justify looking at them (prompt the hate mail), which I was a little gutted about, I have always had a soft spot for the Defender, even if I’ve never had the bank balance to own one.
+We read far too many reports of Landrovers being hard to work on and having limited spares availability to justify buying one.

 From internet research it seemed that the ideal vehicle of choice for our adventure would be a Toyota Landcruiser (80 Series) but these are seriously scarce locally and it is pretty impossible to find a great example that sells for less than £3000 in the UK.